dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

-# Personal take on the 8px Grid systems – Or how to make the Hard Grid method as easy to implement as the Soft Grid method?

-## The 8x8 scale grid system

-### Refresher
+# How to reach baseline fit?
+Padded Grid as designer's practical grid hack.

-There is still a lot of controversy about whether to implement a grid system or not when designing for digital layouts.
+There is still a lot of controversy about whether to implement a grid system when designing for digital layouts.
 I personally think grids and baselines are beautiful mathematical systems that, used properly, are more than just helpers or guides.
 They can elevate your designs.
-Baseline grids are one of these fantastic foundations inherited from the print world that seems seldom implemented in the digital space.
+Horizontal and Responsive grid systems are extensively explored within CSS frameworks.
+However, baseline grids are one of these fantastic foundations inherited from the print world that seems seldom implemented in the digital space.

-#### What is a baseline grid?
+This inspired me to take on the challenge to build my own grid system – which I'll be calling the Padded Grid for the sake of this article.

+## Personal Take

+### Refresher on grid systems

+#### Baseline

 A baseline grid is a series of invisible vertical units that assist in creating consistent vertical spacing with your typography and page elements.
 It's a hidden way of giving order to disorder.
 In short, baseline grids: